strategineer/personal-website/content/bin/rpg/xmooks/setting/index.md

 In other lands, there are rumors that Aldeus is the latest product of generations of experimentation and selective breeding done by the Arethean state to create more than just a leader, but a weapon to wield.

 The Arathean state exerts power and control throughout the land by delegating local issues to local leaders, usually wizards.

+### Hooks

+- The extent of Aldeus's powers are unclear, any concrete evidence to support or contradict this would be valuable.

 ## The Glade of the Elves